YSL Records: 2022–2024

+2025–present

+Following the end of the RICO case, and entering fresh in 2025, Thug would go on to sign Atlanta rapper Nine Vicious after months of co-signing the rapper.
+The signing of Vicious was confirmed through Lil Gotit.
+Later, though, after being affiliated with YSL for half of 2025, Vicious left the label after having mixed emotions from both parties, mainly on Vicious' end.
+Upon his leave, Vicious created his own "FN" clique and later joined the Create Music Group.
+Despite leaving the label, Vicious still pledges allegiance to Thug’s label.
+After Vicious' leave, Thug would go on to focus more on Ø Way, an Atlanta-based collective consisting of rising underground artists.
+From that group, Thug would then go on to sign Atlanta rappers Tezzus and Diamond*.
+Upon their signing, the duo would go on to release their debut studio album under the label, titled UY SCUTI BØYZ, which would subsequently see Thug being featured twice throughout the project.
+YSL and Young Thug released Slime Language 3 as the final installment of the album trilogy on August 28, 2026.

 Legal issues

 From November 27, 2023 until December 3rd, 2024, a racketeering trial involved Young Thug and several associates of YSL.
 Prosecutors alleged that YSL, which they alleged stands for "Young Slime Life", functioned as a criminal street gang, with label boss Young Thug as the leader of the gang.
 The trial was the longest criminal trial in the state of Georgia.

 On December 14, 2022, Gunna pleaded guilty to a single charge of racketeering and testified that YSL was a criminal gang, as part of an Alford plea.
 He was sentenced to five years in prison, with one year commuted to time served, and the remainder of the sentence suspended on probation, including 500 hours of community service.
 On December 17, rappers Slimelife Shawty and Lil Duke also pleaded guilty.

 On October 31, 2024, Young Thug was released from jail after he accepted a plea deal and was sentenced to 40 years: 5 years in prison, 15 years of probation, and a backload of 20 years in prison if probation is violated.
 Young Thug's 5 years in prison has been commuted to time served.
 Young Thug's release and probation stipulations include: being banned from the Metro Atlanta area for 10 years, unable to make gang-related music, and performance of four annual anti-gang presentations/concerts for Atlanta, alongside having no contact with known gang members or co-defendants (other than Gunna and his biological brother, both of whom were among his co-defendants).